spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/install-with-kubectl.md

 # Install with kubectl

-To install the Spot Kubernetes Controller, follow the steps below.
+To install the Ocean Controller, follow the steps below.

 1. Create a yaml file secret.yaml with the following parameters:
   ```yaml